yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will write code to enqueue an order to the Ticket Order Stateful Service whenever and order is being processed.
 This Order is enqueued by the Web API and then dequeued by the Ticket Order Stateful Service for processing by the Ticket Order Actor.
 To accomplish this, the order will be enqueued into a reliable queue.

-1. Using Solution Explorer open TicketOrderService.cs under the ContosoEvents.TicketOrderService project
+1. Using Solution Explorer open TicketOrderService.cs under the ContosoEvents.TicketOrderService project.

     ![In the Solution Explorer window, the following path is expanded: Service Fabric\\ContosoEvents.TicketOrderService.
 Under ContosoEvents.TicketOrderService, TicketOrderService.cs is circled.](media/image69.png "Solution Explorer window")

-2. Locate the EnqueueOrder method (line 67)
+2. Locate the EnqueueOrder method (line 67).

 3. Locate the following TODO and complete the commented line by replacing it with the following: